pymc-devs/pymc-examples/examples/mixture_models/dirichlet_mixture_of_multinomials.myst.md

-Happily, the Dirichlet distribution is conjugate to the multinomial and therefore there's a convenient, closed-form for the marginalized distribution, i.e. the Dirichlet-multinomial distribution, which was added to PyMC3 in [3.11.0](https://github.com/pymc-devs/pymc3/releases/tag/v3.11.0).
+Happily, the Dirichlet distribution is conjugate to the multinomial and therefore there's a convenient, closed-form for the marginalized distribution, i.e. the Dirichlet-multinomial distribution, which was added to PyMC in [3.11.0](https://github.com/pymc-devs/pymc3/releases/tag/v3.11.0).

 Let's take advantage of this, marginalizing out the explicit latent parameter, $p_i$, replacing the combination of this node and the multinomial